Wiesmann Logo

 Wiesmann Emblem

 A stylized italic font is used for the brand name.
 The letters are very condensed and similar in shape to lowercase.
-The upper corners on the left side are partially rounded, and on the right, they are left sharp.
-The “e” and “a” have open rounded lines.
-As for the phrase “MANUFAKTUR DER INDIVIDUALISTEN,” it is written in strict roman type.
+The upper corners on the left side are partially rounded and left sharp on the right.
+The “e” and “a” have open, rounded lines.
+As for the phrase “MANUFAKTUR DER INDIVIDUALISTEN,” it is written in strict Roman type.
 All characters are uppercase, thin, and not serif.

-The emblem with the image of a gecko is silvery, and two additional colors are mixed with the main color – black and white.
-In some places, there is a gradient, but there are also areas with solid spots.
-This is done on purpose to make the logo look like a three-dimensional car badge.
+The emblem with the gecko image is silvery, and two additional colors are mixed with the main color – black and white.
+There is a gradient in some places, but there are also areas with solid spots.
+This is done to make the logo look like a three-dimensional car badge.